MattShannon/hts-demo-en-US-cmudict/README.rst

 To set-up this directory:

 - generate the ``configure`` script from ``configure.ac`` using ``autoconf``
-- follow the instructions for the official version included in ``INSTALL``
+- follow the instructions for the official version included in ``INSTALL``.
+  If you are using a corpus other than the CMU ARCTIC corpus for speaker SLT, you may wish to set the LOWERF0, UPPERF0, DATASET and SPEAKER variables when running ``configure``.

 Bugs
 ----